awsdocs/amazon-rds-user-guide/doc_source/USER_ExportSnapshot.md

 ### RDS API<a name="USER_ExportSnapshot.MonitorAPI"></a>

 To display information about DB snapshot exports using the Amazon RDS API, use the [DescribeExportTasks](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeExportTasks.html) operation\.

+To track completion of the export workflow or to trigger another workflow, you can subscribe to Amazon Simple Notification Service topics\.
+For more information on Amazon SNS, see [Using Amazon RDS Event Notification](USER_Events.md)\.

 ## Canceling a Snapshot Export Task<a name="USER_ExportSnapshot.Canceling"></a>